marcglasberg/asyncredux.com/react/intro.md

 ## How does it compare?

-Front-end developers learning state management solutions are sometimes overwhelmed by the complexity of concepts they have to grasp, and the large knowledge overhead needed just to navigate the pitfalls.
+Front-end developers learning state management solutions are sometimes overwhelmed with the complexity of concepts they have to grasp, and the significant knowledge overhead needed just to navigate the pitfalls.

-Async Redux aims to be the opposite of that:
+Async Redux is the opposite of that:
 You don't need to be super clever about approaching things just to make them work.

 While striving to be simple, Async Redux doesn't reinvent the wheel,